 Borneo fauna is unique for the abundance of flying animals.
 In reality, most species don’t actually fly, but glide from one tree to another.
 The Wallace’s flying frog is the most spectacular gliding frog on the island.
 It can be spotted at night after heavy rain.

-Best Places To See Borneo Wildlife in Sabah
+Best Places To See Borneo Wildlife in Borneo

 Danum Valley

-Lying about 2.5 hours by road from the coastal town of Lahad Datu, Danum Valley Conservation area is home to one of the world’s oldest rainforests.
-Estimated to be 130 million-years-old, this forest has a distinctly primeval feeling to it.
+Lying about 2.5 hours by road from the coastal town of Lahad Datu, the Danum Valley Conservation Area is home to one of the world’s oldest rainforests.
+Estimated at 130 million years old, this forest has a distinctly primeval feel.

 Thick clouds of mist float lazily over the tops of some of the tallest tropical trees on Earth.
 Lush vegetation in all possible shades of green covers every surface in the forest.